 Someone might pop in for some sun cream and I’d send them home with a full suite of Patagonia kit, and both of us would feel great about it.
 Patagonia makes you feel like you’ve made a responsible choice, like you’re making a difference, without comprising on style, performance or quality.

 Improving our corporate sustainability is not only the right thing to do for our world and our future, it can also have a dramatic impact on sales – but only if it’s done correctly.
 I’m continuously amazed at brands’ cynical attempts to create performative sustainability initiatives and completely crashing & burning – ruining audience sentiment in the process.

-Here at Relative, we’ve supported a great number of our customers with their sustainability research, and from that research we’ve come up with a number of principles companies need to follow with their sustainability policies.
+Here at Relative, we’ve supported a great number of our customers with their sustainability research and audience insights, and from that research, we’ve come up with a number of principles companies need to follow with their sustainability policies.